DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

 - 2D graphic novel / comic art
 - Think speech bubbles, impact effects, etc.
 - For tooltips, we can have the regular tooltips be basic speech bubbles.
 For the tooltips that relate to objectives, we can have them be the spiky speech bubbles.
 	- NOTE: These will be animated.
+The speech bubbles themselves WILL NOT BE ANIMATED / WE ARE NOT USING VIDEO / GIF FILES FOR THESE.
+	- Instead, the bubbles will be separated into 2 different layers for foreground and background.
+The background will stay stationary, but the foreground PNG will be animated via the Unity animator.

 ## New Workflow